Habitual Offender Enhancements in Iowa

 If convicted as a habitual offender, a defendant faces imprisonment not to exceed fifteen years and is not eligible for parole unless the defendant serves at least three years in prison.
 The fifteen year prison sentence can be suspended, and the court may place the defendant on probation under appropriate circumstances.
 If convicted as a habitual offender, the court may not impose a fine.

-See also Hazing Charges in Iowa
+See also Extortion Charges in Iowa